Skip to main content

 Each generation costs 1 credit.
 Color Grading transfers a color mood across the whole frame — it is not a per-object recolor or a background swap.

 A graded image is a starting point.
-Sharpen it with Image Upscaler, animate it in Cinema Motion when you generate a video, or reframe it with the Camera Angle Editor.
+Sharpen it with Image Upscaler, turn it into a video with Cinema Motion, or reframe it with the Camera Angle Editor.
 For more options after generating, see Image result actions.